Purpose & Scope

 - Ensure that all services are tested and control systems are functioning correctly and are properly set, sequenced or interlocked.

-After the commissioning of the entire installation, final acceptance tests shall be carried out prior to the issuance of Performance Certificate in accordance with the program agreed with the consultant.
+After the testing and commissioning of the entire firefighting piping system, final acceptance tests shall be carried out prior to the issuance of Performance Certificate in accordance with the program agreed with the consultant.

 Prior to the issuance of Certificate of Completion, tests shall be carried out whenever required by the authorities having jurisdiction over the said performance tests.